JustAnyones/Plugin-creator-website/docs/docs/guides/external-translations.md

 This structure allows you to even split up the translations for different languages into different files, e.g. into translations.json and translations_de.json.
 Also note that for translations there's no specific order to obey.
 The objects you translate don't have to be already defined.

-You can access translations from Lua using the [`TheoTown.translate`](https://doc.theotown.com/modules/TheoTown.html#translate) function:
+This method also allows you to access translations from Lua using the [`TheoTown.translate`](https://doc.theotown.com/modules/TheoTown.html#translate) function:
 ```lua
 print(TheoTown.translate('draft_mypark00_title'))